krystianll/mlemur/README.md

 ```
 mlemur::mlemur()
 ```
-Alternatively, you can download the following clickable script: https://github.com/krystianll/mlemur/blob/master/run_mlemur.command (Please right-click on the link and click "Save as".
-You can save the file in any location you choose).
+Alternatively, you can download the following clickable script: <https://github.com/krystianll/mlemur/blob/master/run_mlemur.command> (You can save the file in any location you choose).
 Then open the Terminal window and copy the following command:
 ```
 chmod u+x
 ```